 Is this simple mathematical-geometrical view of the Universe meaningful?
 Can we open a dialogue about the question?

 Introduction: I recognized the basic concept for our base-2 chart of the universe is idiosyncratic.
-There are profound challenges, i.e. Planck Temperature and the order of dimensionless constants; and, we have more questions than answers.
+There are profound challenges, i.e. Planck Temperature and the order of dimensionless constants.
+There are more questions than answers.
 Although I do not want to waste your time, the reason for working in public is to get your insights, suggestions and comments.
 Links, footnotes, and endnotes are rough.
-This article builds upon earlier work that can readily be found in the Index.
+This article builds upon earlier work (See the Index).
 Thank you. – BEC

 In December 2011 we began our work on this very simple mathematical and geometric model of the universe; it was playfully dubbed, Big Board-little universe.
 We had started using the following parameters — the Planck base units, doublings of the Planck base units (an application of base-2 exponential notation), and the Platonic solids — in ways that created heretofore unobserved boundary conditions.

 Our Three Initial Conditions: We started with a simple mathematical chart extending the Planck base units to the Observable Universe.
 We were studying basic geometries and nesting geometries.
 Of course, given our simplicity, we used very simple logic.